-Education is a fundamental right and a quality education should be accessible, irrespective of your personal circumstances, or where you live.
-But for families struggling across rural, regional or remote Australia, that’s often not the case.
+Education is a fundamental right, and a quality education should be accessible to everyone, irrespective of your circumstances, or where you live.
+But for families doing it tough in rural, regional or remote Australia, that’s often not the case.

-Since 2005, FRRR’s Back to School program has helped 141,000 students in need in rural, regional and remote Australia, distributing over $7 million in support.
-We’ve done this by giving these students a $50 gift voucher which can be redeemed for school necessities, such as uniforms, shoes, school bags and stationery.
+Since 2005, FRRR’s Back to School program has helped 152,500 disadvantaged students by giving them a $50 gift voucher that can be redeemed for school necessities, such as uniforms, shoes, school bags and stationery.

 This year, we already know that we won’t be able to meet the demand for vouchers - 4,800 students in need will miss out.
 That’s the equivalent of 200 classrooms of disadvantaged rural children.